nayanzrathod/PowerBI-Superstore-Sales-Analysis/README.md

 Open the Report: Open the Superstore_Sales_Analysis.pbix file using Power BI Desktop.

-Explore Interactivity: Test the dynamic title by making multiple selections in the date, region, and product slicers.
+Explore Interactivity: Test the dynamic title by drillthrough

-Created by